Charles City County, Virginia: Breaking off other counties and cities

+Early Religion

 As in other parts of the Tidewater, common planters and merchants of Charles City County were attracted by the appeal of Methodist and Baptist preachers in the Great Awakening in the late 18th and early 19th centuries.
 Several Methodist and Baptist churches were established in the early 19th century, mostly in the upland areas of the county.
 The county also had numerous Quaker settlers.
 The elite planters of the James River plantations tended to remain Anglican; the United States Episcopal Church was founded after the American Revolution.